 Some of the following places are used to store information, subject our existing Information Security controls and policies:

 - Personal Records File (PRF)

-- Firewatch (Integrated HR, RPU and Learning & Development system)
+- Firewatch (integrated HR, RPU and Learning & Development system)

 - MOST (employee maintenance of skills)

-- Payroll system (administered by Bristol City Council)
+- Payroll system (administered by Bristol City Council),

-- Pension system (administered by Bath & North East Somerset Council)
+- Pension system (administered by Bath & North East Somerset Council),

 - Outlook email system

-- Employee contact and staff operational data held by Service Control
+- Employee contact and staff operational data (held by Service Control)

 - AF&RS premises access control systems

-- Licence Check Ltd (DAVIS) for driving licence verification information and DVLA checks
+- Licence Check Ltd (DAVIS), for driving licence verification information and DVLA checks

-Who we share this information with and why
+Who we share information with, and why?

 - Payroll and pension providers

-- To seek legal advice on employment matters
+- Legal advisors on employment matters

 - DVLA and driving licence verification services

 - Her Majesty’s Revenue & Customs (HMRC) for tax purposes